SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-27.jpg" /]

-And don’t forget to include it in the home.js file.
-We will need them later, but let's include them anyway.
+And do not forget to include it in the home.js file.
+We will need them later, but let us include them anyway.

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-28.jpg" /]

-Then let's start with exporting the logic as a function which is accepting both request and response.
+Then let us start with exporting the logic as a function which is accepting both request and response.

 Then we can parse the requested URL and attach it to the request object:

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-29.jpg" /]

-Now we should tell the server when the home handler will handle the request (when the requested URL is: "/" and the request method is "**GET**"):
+Now we should tell the server when the home handler will handle the request (when the requested URL is: `/` and the request method is "**GET**"):

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-30.jpg" /]